Instructions for setting up

 screen not in text mode

-… Then you’re using a graphical console but not running Orca.
+… Then you’re using a graphical console.
 Switch to a text console (ctrl-alt-F2) and it should work.

 All mistakes are BBT’s, otherwise thanks goes to Dave Mielke.